vishalchovatiya/Linux-System-Programming/Understand vdso & vsyscall.md

  `vextern.h` mentions that:

 ```
-    Any kernel variables used in the vDSO must be exported in the main kernel's vmlinux.lds.S/vsyscall.h/proper__section and put into vextern.h and be referenced as a pointer with vdso prefix.
+Any kernel variables used in the vDSO must be exported in the main kernel's vmlinux.lds.S/vsyscall.h/proper__section
+And put into vextern.h and be referenced as a pointer with vdso prefix.
 The main kernel later fills in the values (comment in linux-2.6.37/arch/x86/vdso/vextern.h).
 ```

 - Now that you have vDSO code, the userland stuff and the kernel-userland mapping, let's make use of it.
 In the function `vget_numberOfTheBeast()`, let's return the value: